Introduction to Specialized Counselor Studies

 II.
 Goals and Learning Outcomes

-The overall goal of #JC7005 is to provide students with the knowledge and skills necessary to recognize, assess, evaluate, and counsel during the trauma of crisis care, at a faith based level.
+The overall goal of #JC9101 is to provide students with the knowledge and skills necessary to recognize, assess, evaluate, and counsel someone suffering from compassion fatigue, at a faith based level.
 The measurable learning outcomes used to determine the degree to which this goal is being met follow:

-Students will apply recognized skills to counseling during trauma.
+Students will apply recognized skills to defuse during trauma.

-Students will recognize signs and symptoms of persons(s) in crisis
+Students will recognize signs and symptoms of compassion fatigue

-Students will recognize the concept of trauma for families during crisis
+Students will recognize the concept of job related stress and burnout

-Students will apply counseling techniques to victims of trauma
+Students will apply techniques and self care to victims

 III.
 Required Readings